jundalisay/superblist/content/en/research/indian/gospel/chapter-04d.md

 NARENDRA: "We noticed several sannyasis belonging to the sect of Nanak in the Panchavati."

+{{< l a="Ramakrishna" >}}
-MASTER: "Yes, they arrived here yesterday.
+Yes, they arrived here yesterday.
 (To Narendra) I'd like to see you all sitting together on the mat."
+{{< /l >}}

 As they sat there the Master looked at them with evident delight.
 He then began to talk with them.
 Narendra asked about spiritual discipline.

+{{< l a="Ramakrishna" >}}
-MASTER: "Bhakti, love of God, is the essence of all spiritual discipline.
+Bhakti, love of God, is the essence of all spiritual discipline.
 Through love one acquires renunciation and discrimination naturally."
+{{< /l >}}

 ## Disciplines of Tantra

 NARENDRA: "Isn't it true that the Tantra prescribes spiritual discipline in the company of woman?"

+{{< l a="Ramakrishna" >}}
-MASTER: "That is not desirable.
+That is not desirable.
 It is a very difficult path and often causes the aspirant's downfall.
 There are three such kinds of discipline.
 One may regard woman as one's mistress or look on oneself as her handmaid or as her child.
 I look on woman as my mother.

 To look on oneself as her handmaid is also good; but it is extremely difficult to practise spiritual discipline looking on woman as one's mistress.
 To regard oneself as her child is a very pure attitude."
+{{< /l >}}

 The sannyasis belonging to the sect of Nanak entered the room and greeted the Master, saying, "Namo Narayanaya."
 Sri Ramakrishna asked them to sit down.

 ## All is possible with God

+{{< l a="Ramakrishna" >}}
-MASTFR: "Nothing is impossible for God.
+Nothing is impossible for God.
 Nobody can describe His nature in words.
 Everything is possible for Him.
 There lived at a certain place two yogis who were practising spiritual discipline.
 The sage Narada was passing that way one day.
 Realizing who he was, one of the yogis said: 'You have just come from God Himself.

 What is He doing now?'
 Narada replied, 'Why, I saw Him making camels and elephants pass and repass through the eye of a needle.'
 At this the yogi said: 'Is that anything to wonder at?

 Everything is possible for God.'
 But the other yogi said: 'What?
 Making elephants pass through the eye of a needle - is that ever possible?
 You have never been to the Lord's dwelling-place.'
+{{< /l >}}

 At 9am, while the Master was still sitting in his room, Manomohan arrived from Konnagar with some members of his family.
-In answer to Sri Ramakrishna's kind inquiries, Manomohan explained that he was taking them to
+In answer to Sri Ramakrishna's kind inquiries, Manomohan explained that he was taking them to Calcutta.
-Calcutta.
 The Master said: "Today is the first day of the Bengali month, an inauspicious day for undertaking a journey.
 I hope everything will be well with you."
 With a smile he began to talk of other matters.

 When Narendra and his friends had finished bathing in the Ganges, the Master said to them earnestly: "Go to the Panchavati and meditate there under the banyan-tree.
 Shall

 I give you something to sit on?"